-In 2015 the women were awarded the NAIA Scholar Team award and have continued to bring the award back to OLLU each year since.
-Captain and Senior, Maryssa Garza gives a lot of credit to past soccer players and their Coach Arthur Salazar for instilling the need to work just as hard off the field as you do on the field.
+In 2015, the women were awarded the NAIA Scholar Team award and have continued to bring the award back to OLLU each year since.
+Captain and Senior Maryssa Garza credits the past soccer players and their Coach Arthur Salazar for instilling the need to work just as hard off the field as you do on the field.

 Being a student-athlete can be a tough feat and students have to learn to adjust based on schoolwork and their athletics schedule.
 Garza touched on having the mentality to be able to succeed in both and doing it consistently.